SEE is an inspiring course from the HUMAN VALUES FOUNDATION, suitable for young people aged 12 to 14+.

 The concept of 'VALUES LITERACY' could be considered as individuals' understanding and knowledge about a wide spectrum of values and their ability to choose and skilfully apply appropriate values within different contexts in real-life situations.

-The relentless focus on tests and exams can jeopardise opportunities for young people to develop positive character traits, a moral compass and the skills and qualities needed to achieve their true potential.
-In response to the growing recognition of the need for high quality, coherent, holistic teaching resources, designed to develop a young person’s broader qualities, values literacy and essential emotional and social life skills, the HUMAN VALUES FOUNDATION is committed to continuing to inspire excellence by providing effective and enjoyable solution-focused materials and sharing our expertise with policymakers and those on the front line.
+The relentless focus on tests and exams can jeopardise time and opportunities for young people to develop positive character traits, a moral compass and the skills and qualities needed to achieve their true potential.
+In response to the growing recognition of the need for high quality, coherent, holistic teaching resources, designed to develop a young person’s broader qualities, values literacy and essential emotional and social life skills, the HUMAN VALUES FOUNDATION is committed to continuing to inspire excellence by providing effective and enjoyable solution-focused materials and sharing its expertise with policymakers and those on the front line.

 The key theme of the SEE modules is how young people can learn to undertake reflective and purposeful values-based thinking, decision-making and behaviour patterns.